fabioz/startexplorer/misc/release-notes/README.txt

 NEXT
 ====

+* Context Assist for variables in configuration dialog for custom commands.
 * You can now configure the resource type a custom command is intended for, either "Files", "Folders" or "Files & Folders".
 If a custom command that is intended for files is execute on a directory, a dialog box with an error